ericleong/powerdash/README.md

 If you want to connect to a remote database,

 1. Set the `NODE_ENV` environment variable to `production`
-2. Set the `MONGO_URL` environment variable to the url of the database server.
+2. Set the `MONGOLAB_URI` environment variable to the url of the database server.

 #### Optional Configuration